TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 ### Introduction

 One of the most used data structure across programming languages is a hash table, aka hash map.
-If you've worked with JavaScript Object Literal (`{}`), `Set`, or `Map`, then you have used structures based on hash tables.
+If you've worked with JavaScript Object Literals (`{}`), [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set), or [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), then you have used structures based on hash tables.
 But how do they work internally?
 How can we save key value pairs and later retrieve them?

 In this lesson, you will learn how it all works, and even implement your own hash map in the next project!
 To start, here is a brief description of a hash map: a hash map takes in a key value pair, produces a hash code, and stores the pair in a bucket.
 Hash codes?
 Buckets?
 What?
 Don't fret, we'll learn all about these concepts and more.
 Buckle up and let's dive in!